-Summer is in full swing and I have been enjoying the warmer weather and doing some quilting projects when I have small chunks of time.
+The Strip Pieced Potholder finished with pieced bias binding is a small scrap and strip friendly project for any season!
 All year round I have quilting projects on the go.
 I find that quilting is a therapeutic activity.
 I like small projects on days when I just have a small amount of time.
 Recently, I had a little potholder project going.
 I like to use them for gifts and also I needed some in my kitchen.

 This potholder project is one that uses up scraps if you have them.
 I don’t know about you but I have lots of scraps and I was happy to use some of them up!
 I also used pieced bias binding and you can get free printable instructions on how to make pieced bias binding here.

 To start this project I went through my containers of strips and got some of them out and started sewing them together.
 You can cut strips 1.5 inches wide x 7 inches long, as I did in the Christmas version of this potholder.
 Then I trimmed them to the width I wanted so all the edges were even.